caminashell/modsb/README.md

 This folder contains all the mods that I have selected, tested, and use for Stellar Blade.
 Compressed with 7-Zip to multiple 50MB (47,185,920 byte) archives to avoid Git Large File Storage issues.

 > [!TIP]
-> - [x] Once I figure out how, I will made and distribute a mod to change the menu background to the image I captured above within the archive.
+> - [x] Once I figure out how, I will make and distribute a mod to change the menu background to the image I captured above.
 [See how...](#optional-menu-cover-art)

 ### Summary of adjustments: